Queen Mary 2

-Queen Mary 2 was intended for regular scheduled crossings of the Atlantic Ocean; the final construction cost was approximately $300,000 per berth.
-The cost was increased by the high quality of materials; having been designed as an ocean liner, 40% more steel was required than for a standard cruise ship.
+Queen Mary 2 was intended for some crossings of the Atlantic Ocean; the final construction cost was approximately $300,000 per berth.
+The cost was increased by the high quality of materials; having been designed as an ocean liner, 40% more steel was required for a cruise liner than for a standard cruise ship.
 Queen Mary 2 has a maximum speed of just over 30 kn and a cruising speed of 26 kn, which is faster than a contemporary cruise ship.
 Instead of the common diesel-electric configuration, Queen Mary 2 uses integrated electric propulsion to achieve her top speed.
 Diesel engines, augmented by gas turbines, are used to generate electricity for electric motors for propulsion and for on-board use.

-Queen Mary 2's facilities include fifteen restaurants and bars, five swimming pools, a casino, a ballroom, a theatre, and the first planetarium at sea.
+Queen Mary 2's facilities include fifteen restaurants and bars, five swimming pools, a casino, a ballroom (the largest on a current ship), a theatre, a library, a gym, an art gallery, a golf simulator, and the first planetarium at sea.

 Characteristics

 Queen Mary 2 is the flagship of Cunard Line.
-She was constructed to replace the ageing Queen Elizabeth 2, which was the Cunard flagship from 1969 to 2004 and the last major ocean liner built before Queen Mary 2.
+She was constructed to replace the aging Queen Elizabeth 2, which was the Cunard flagship from 1969 to 2004 and the last major ocean liner built before Queen Mary 2.
 Queen Mary 2 had the Royal Mail Ship (RMS) prefix conferred on her by the Royal Mail when she entered service in 2004, as a gesture to Cunard's history.

 Queen Mary 2 is not a steamship like many of her predecessors, but is powered primarily by four diesel engines, with two additional gas turbines providing extra power when required; this integrated electric propulsion configuration is used to produce the power to drive her four electric propulsion pods as well as the ship's hotel services.
 The spaces for these prime movers are also split, and controls are also backed up, with the intention of preventing a single failure from disabling the ship.